mgseok/DLDO-survey/README.md

-# DLDO-survey

-Digital Low-Dropout Voltage Regulator Performance Survey Since 2010 Columbia University
+# Digital Low-Dropout Voltage Regulator Performance Survey, 2010-2020

 To analyze the developing trend in digital low-dropout (DLDO), we concluded the benchmark designs from 2010 in this survey.
 Basing on the reported DLDOs' metrics and their dynamic load regulation test setup, we calculated the CEpeak, PEpeak, three commonly used FoMs and we proposed pC FoM for the convenient of comparison.

 The detailed Definition of each metric and calculation equation are shown as below.